vakje/GPU-Driven-Software-Ray-Tracer-Renderer/README.md

-# GPU Software Ray Tracing Renderer
+# GPU Software Ray Tracing Renderer (work in progress)

 ## Overview
 This project is a real-time GPU ray tracing system built in Unity using ShaderLab and C#.
 It implements a custom rendering pipeline with a focus on performance, acceleration structures, and real-time visualization.

 ### Performance
 - Implements a **bottom-up binned SAH BVH (BVH2)**